geowoden/DELL-Latitude-5591_osx-clover/README.md

 ## Problem
 - MX130 can not work
 - AC6590 WIFI can not work(instead of CF913AC V2 USB net card)
-- backlight adjust with FN+F6
+- backlight can not adjust with FN+F11/F12
-- Can not start after backlight adjusted(Sometime)

 # reference
 ## Thanks all the follower: